MAAO Education Program

 Although there is no prerequisite requirements to take any of our basic courses below it is strongly recommended that they be taken in the order listed.

 MAAO Course 200 - Principles of Assessing Procedures is a course dealing with the Assessors administrative responsibilities, and Appellate Tax Board procedures.
-This is an in-depth explanation of the Assessors everyday involvements.
+This is an in-depth explanation of the Assessors everyday involvement.
 It is a course necessary to the new Assessor and useful to the experienced Assessor as a review.
 This course is worth 34 MAAO recertification credits.

 MAAO Course 1 - Comparable Sales Approach to Value deals with the comparable sales approach to value, sometimes called the market approach.
 It offers a brief review of the necessary mathematical procedures required in our job.
 It also deals with the basic appraisal process, concept of value, and mass appraisal using the comparable sales approach.
 It is a course that takes the time to go into detail concerning a subject that is germane to our profession.
 This course is worth 34 MAAO recertification credits.